 You should contact the appropriate branch or department manager.
 Most problems can be resolved at this stage.

-You may also contact the Customer Resolution Team directly at: Customer Resolution Team, Leeds Building Society, 105 Albion Street, Leeds LS1 5AS
+To contact the Customer Resolution Team directly you can write to: Customer Resolution Team, Leeds Building Society, 105 Albion Street, Leeds LS1 5AS

 We will acknowledge your complaint within 5 working days following receipt.

 During our investigation we may ask you to provide information and your authority to contact relevant third parties for more details.

 We’ll aim to issue you with our final response within 15 working days, or 35 working days in exceptional circumstances.
 We promise to handle your complaint, avoid using jargon and ensure we clearly explain the reason for our final decision.

 If we’ve been unable to complete our investigation within 15 working days, we’ll send you a letter explaining why we’re still not in a position to resolve your complaint and that our deadline to send you a full reply is 35 working days.

 Within 35 working days of receiving your complaint we’ll either send you a final response or a further letter explaining why we are still not in a position to resolve your complaint.
 In our response we’ll also advise you how you may refer your complaint to the Financial Ombudsman Service (FOS) if you are dissatisfied with our final response and/or the time we have taken to resolve your complaint.

 We’ll send you a copy of the FOS’s explanatory leaflet with our final response or within 35 working days of receiving your complaint.
 Our final response will advise you that if you are dissatisfied with the outcome, you may refer your complaint to the FOS.
 You must do this within 6 months from the date of this letter.

 The FOS was set up as an independent public body to resolve individual disputes between customers and firms.